37 W. Pine Street,

 1 person favorited this theater

-On September 25, 1953 its name was changed to the Astor Theatre.
+On September 25, 1953 its name was changed to the Astor Theatre, reopening with Fred Astaire in “The Band Wagon”.
 It was demolished about 1960.
 A parking lot is currently located on the theatre’s site.

 Just login to your account and subscribe to this theater